 Travel time from Sapporo: ~1.5–2 hours

 If you’re craving a classic Japanese hot spring experience, Noboribetsu Onsen is one of the best day trips from Sapporo.
-This famous onsen town is built around Jigokudani (Hell Valley) — a steaming volcanic landscape that looks straight out of a fantasy novel.
+This famous onsen town is built around Jigokudani (Hell Valley), a steaming volcanic landscape that looks straight out of a fantasy novel.
+After exploring the valley’s walking trails, soak in mineral-rich hot spring baths and let all your travel fatigue melt away.

 Check out this day trip here: Sapporo: Noboribetsu Hell Valley, Lake Toya & Bear Farm Tour.